SpockBauru/CSG_Terrain/README.md

 Unlike other systems **the terrain is molded purely with paths, not brushes or other 3D tools**.
 This forced simplicity allows to focus on what is important before finalizing in 3D software.

-CSGTerrain is based on 3D meshes, so it's compatible with [Godot's Baked Global Illumination](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/using_lightmap_gi.html) and can be exported to 3D softwares such as [Blender](https://www.blender.org/).
+CSGTerrain is based on 3D meshes, so it's compatible with Godot's Baked Global Illumination [(LightmapGI)](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/using_lightmap_gi.html) and can be exported to 3D softwares such as [Blender](https://www.blender.org/).

 ## How does it work?